Julian-Rolfes/AES_Sharper/README.md

 ## How It Works

-### Encryption Process
+### v2 Encryption Process

-1. Derives a 256-bit key from the password using SHA256
+1. Derives a 256-bit key from the password using SHA256 and PBKDF2 (Rfc2898DeriveBytes, 100.000 iterations, salt)
 2. Generates a random IV (Initialization Vector)
 3. Encrypts data using AES-CBC mode
 4. Combines IV + ciphertext
 5. Returns Base64 encoded string

-### Decryption Process
+### v2 Decryption Process

 1. Decodes Base64 input
 2. Extracts IV from the first 16 bytes
-3. Derives key from the password using SHA256
+3. Derives key from the password and salt using SHA256 and PBKDF2
 4. Decrypts the remaining ciphertext using AES
 5. Returns the original plaintext